samuxiii/notebooks/crimes/README.md

-Smal study about the number of crimes that happen in Michigan during holidays (year 2015).
+Small study about the number of crimes that happen in Michigan during holidays (year 2015).